yongyi/montecarlo/README.md

 3.random: the interface for random number generators

+4.randombsmoro: the random number generator that uses Beasley-Sringer-Moro inverse transform
+                method to generate standard normal from uniforms in (0,1).

+5.randomboxmuller: the random number generator that uses Magsarlia-Bray version of Box-Muller
-4.randomlcg: the random number generators using linear congruential method to generate
+                   method to generate standard normal from uniforms in (0,1).
-             underlying uniformly distributed random numbers.

-5.wrapper: template wrapper to handle pointers and memory management.
+6.wrapper: template wrapper to handle pointers and memory management.

 :